delb-xml/delb-py/docs/api/serialization.rst

 adds newline and optional indentation to mark content nesting without adding or removing (text encoding related) significant whitespace.

-The provided text wrapping implementation also always assumes that a document contains mixed content (i.e. both structured and text data) while it prefers a continuous presentation of (possibly encoded) text over single tag elements per line(s).
+The provided content wrapping implementation also always assumes that a document contains mixed content (i.e. both structured and text data) while it prefers a continuous presentation of several nodes on a line with a constrained width.
 It's currently quiet expensive to compute.
-It also doesn't account for combining Unicode encodings so that wrapped text lengths are determined by the number of Unicode codepoints, not the actually represented glyphs.
+It also doesn't account for combining Unicode encodings so that wrapped text lengths are determined by the number of codepoints, not the actually represented glyphs.

 Serializations that alter whitespace for indentation or wrapping also apply a general reduction of insignificant whitespace as recommended in this